 Look at the oyster.
 The vast majority of oysters are going to have a cupped side and a flatter side.
 Hold the oyster with the flatter side up.
 The cupped side will hold the oyster and its liquid while you shuck.

 Now look for the hinge – that point where the shells are joined in a more serious way that just being held together by the muscle that is the oyster.
 Some people jab the knife in right at the hinge (as pictured here).
-I find it easier to insert the knife between the shells near the hinge... (see the next step).
+It's often easier to insert the knife between the shells near the... hinge (see the next step).

-Note: You may prefer, as I do, to set the oyster on a flat working surface, hold it steady, and insert the knife as pictured here.
+Note: You may prefer to set the oyster on a flat working surface, hold it steady, and insert the knife.
 Try both ways and see which way feels easier, safer, or more natural to you.Continue to 3 of 6 below.

 03 of 06

 "Pop" the Hinge